adhxabre/deployb44/README.md

 # Deploy backend to railway

 `Railway` is a cloud platform as a service supporting several programming languages.
-One of the first cloud platforms, Railway has been in development since June 2007, when it supported only the Ruby programming language, but now supports Java, Node.js, Scala, Clojure, Python, PHP, and `Go`.

 - Install postgres